 The ECB chose to build its headquarters on the site of Grossmarkthalle, Frankfurt’s former wholesale market hall.

-The role of President of the European Union rotates on a six-monthly cycle, and it’s Germany’s turn again between July and December 2020.
+The role of the President of the European Union rotates on a six-monthly cycle, and it’s Germany’s turn again between July and December 2020.

 The European Central Bank is at Sonnemannstrasse 22, 60314 Frankfurt am Main.
-Attend a lecture, join a tour or visit the ECB Visitor Centre to learn more about how it works by looking at the audio-visual educational displays.
+Attend a lecture, join a cycling tour or visit the ECB Visitor Centre to learn more about how it works by looking at the audio-visual educational displays.

 17- Berlin Wall